 Stephen’s career began with Price Waterhouse, and subsequently he joined Total UK before moving into private equity.
 Following this Stephen worked in senior finance roles within Metropolitan Thames Valley Housing, one of the UK's largest Housing Associations.
 Stephen brings experience of leading people through significant change and improving business performance and efficiencies, working nationally with teams across the country to instil stronger working practices at scale.

-Managing Director Education and Skills
+Managing Director for Optimus Education

 Managing Director Employability

 Richard has worked in the employment services sector since 1993, bidding for and delivering every major contract from New Deal through to Work and Health Programme, alongside local government contracts.
 He has a broad range of knowledge and experience from leading both business development and operational functions for Shaw Trust and other organisations.
 More recently, he gained experience of local government commissioning as an elected County Councillor and Cabinet Member.
 Richard is also a Director of the Employment Related Services Association Board.
 Richard believes well designed programmes co-created with those they aim to support can make a genuine difference to people's lives.

 Managing Director Children and Young People’s Services

 Paul Cook is a qualified social worker with over 35 years’ experience with children’s services.
 He has held senior management positions within local authority, the private sector and more recently Shaw Trust, which he joined in November 2017 following the acquisition of Prospects.
 Since joining Shaw Trust Paul has with his team continued to develop new and innovative services for children and young people needing residential care and leaving care services.
 Paul, up until recently was a non-executive director of a housing association and a trustee of their charitable foundation, he was previously Vice Chairman of the Independent Schools Inspectorate.